 The Best Fruits and Veggies to Grow for Homesteading Beginners

-Perhaps the best no-fail vegetable to grow for homesteading beginners is the zucchini.
-Known to be very low maintenance as well as very prolific to a fault, the zucchini grows in almost all types of soil and all climates as long as it is not too cold making it a great post SHTF crop and for homesteading too.
+David’s Garden Seeds Zucchini Black Beauty SL149QU (Green) 50 Heirloom Seeds Perhaps the best no-fail vegetable to grow for homesteading beginners is the zucchini.
+Known to be very low maintenance as well as very prolific to a fault, zucchini grows in almost all types of soil and all climates.
+This makes it a great post SHTF crop.

-If you live in a cooler climate, growing kale is one of the best options for homesteading beginners.
-Besides being extra nutrient dense, kale is good as a crop plant because it is resistant to cold, heat and bugs, putting it way ahead of spinach and lettuce as a smart choice for homesteading and prepping.
+If you live in a cooler climate, growing kale is one of the easiest.
+Besides being extra nutrient dense, kale is good as a crop plant because it is resistant to cold, heat and bugs.
+That makes it better than spinach and lettuce as a smart choice for homesteading and prepping.

 Kale Tip: cut the top leaves off of your kale plants to facilitate growth and keep the leaves tender.
-This tip also produces more kale in terms of weight from the same amount of space compared to kale which is just allowed to grow as it wants.
+This also helps produce more kale (by weight) from the same amount of space compared to kale which is just allowed to grow as it wants.

-Whether you are not into prepping or homesteading, growing artichokes on your own is a great way to save money and have some good eats.
+Seeds of Change S21052 Certified Organic Artichoke Imperial Star Growing artichokes is a great way to save money and have some good eats.
 Artichokes grow in almost all climates and can survive in areas with really cold weather.
-They also grow easily and you can reuse the same plot to plant them year after year.
+They are easy to grow and you can reuse the same plot to plant them year after year.

-Artichoke Tip: Being one of the most expensive vegetables, you can try out planting artichokes and selling some in a small garden.
+Artichoke Tip: Artichokes are some of the most expensive vegetables.
+Plant some and try to sell for extra money.
 Use the extra dough to get more homesteading supplies or to plant more artichokes!

 These fruits and veggies are not the only ones great for homesteading beginners and preppers.
 Depending on climate, soil condition and other factors, other fruits and veggies like squash, Brussels sprouts, sweet potatoes (you can eat the leaves!) and leafy greens would be smart choices too.

-How about you?
-What fruits and veggies do you find it easy to grow for prepping and homesteading?
-Don’t be shy to share some gardening tips and tricks as well as some local fruits and veggies which grow best in your area.
+What fruits and veggies do YOU find it easy to grow?
+Don’t be shy!
+Share some gardening tips and tricks as well as some local fruits and veggies that grow best in your area.

-If you like this article, please share with your loved ones and friends.
+Like what you read?
+Please share with your loved ones and friends.
 Sharing shows you care for them!

-For more homesteading tips and SHTF prepping updates, like us on Facebook to be notified when new tips are posted.
+For more homesteading tips and SHTF prepping updates, like us on Facebook.